MarcelRocha/portfolio_data_science/README.md

     * [Supervised Learning: Testers in Enem-2016](https://github.com/MarcelRocha/portfolio_data_science/tree/master/enem_classification): Testing out several different supervised learning algorithms to build a model that accurately predicts whether a student took the Enem exam only to test his/her skills.

     * [Supervised Learning: Credit Base](): Determining if a client should or not get a loan based on a credit history data base.
+(Ongoing)

 *Tools: Scikit-learn, Pandas, Seaborn, Matplotlib*